ejagnes/flexible_switch_2ISP/README.md

 ## Repository organisation

-Each folder contains codes to run simulations and generate figures.
+Each folder contains the code to run simulations and generate figures.

 Folder "membrane_potential" for panel B from figures 4, 8 and 10